A Complete Guide to Choosing Breast Pumps for Large Breasts

 How do I prevent flange slipping with larger breasts?

 Flange slipping is almost always a pumping bra issue rather than a pump issue.
-Choose a pumping bra with a wide, non-stretch under-band, full-cup support panels, and—if needed—an additional clip or tie to cinch the band snugly around the rib cage.
+Choose a pumping bra with a wide, non-stretch under-band, full-cup support panels, and, if needed, an additional clip or tie to cinch the band snugly around the rib cage.
 You can also try the lean-forward position to help gravity hold the flange flush against the breast while suction builds.
 If slipping persists, the BabyBuddha lactation consultant support team can advise on bra selection and positioning techniques specific to your anatomy.

 Does breast size affect milk supply or output?